jonathansfox/Liberal-Crime-Squad/README.md

 majorevent (news article customization)

+mostlyendings (something of a massive text dump)

 names (all names generated at random, including city names)

+newgame (new location for founderQuestions.txt)

 siege (Mostly random generated news programs, which was in siege.cpp for some reason)